 So, the bottom line is I failed at the Swedish Death Cleaning attempt.

 But I did declutter something HUGE from my life, and I can confidently say the energy in my house (and in my Soul) is feeling lighter than it’s felt in ages!

 And for the first time in a couple of years, I feel excited again.

-Releasing this business is the first step towards the next chapter of my life.
+Releasing this business is the first step toward the next chapter of my life.

-And I suppose that next step involves “retiring.”
+And I suppose that the next step involves “retiring.”

 And I hate that word.
 I really do.
 Because I don’t think I’ll ever fully retire.
 I always have to have something to keep me busy.

 After all, I’m a serial entrepreneur and have been for my entire life.
 I can’t see that changing anytime soon.